 My research focuses on questions related to the intersection of state- and nation-building, authoritarianism, religion, and political violence.
 I explore these questions primarily in Southeast Asia, where I have extensive area knowledge and fieldwork experience.
-In my research, I use a combination of fieldwork, comparative historical analysis, structured interviews, quasi-experimental methods, and automated text analysis.
+In my research, I use a combination of fieldwork, historical analysis, semi-structured interviews, quasi-experimental methods, and automated text analysis.

 Dissertation